companieshouse/fil-tuxedo-stack/roles/database/README.md

 The example that follows shows how to define the configuration for a single server instance named `server1` that meets the following criteria:

-* One server instance named `server1`
+* One Informix server instance `server1` with server identifier `1`
-* A `root` Dbspaces with one initial 'cooked' disk chunk of size 1GiB
+* A `root` Dbspaces with one initial cooked disk chunk of size 1GiB
-* An additional `data` Dbspace with initial 'cooked' disk chunk size of 1GiB and an additional chunk of 2GiB (both using the same filesystem file)
+* An additional `data` Dbspace with initial cooked disk chunk size of 1GiB and an additional chunk of 2GiB (both belonging to the same filesystem object)
 * The two [default connection types][4] (i.e. a shared memory segment and TCP/IP connection respectively) using port `1234` for TCP/IP connectivity

 ```yaml